-Maximising the impact of the indoor outdoor link
+Single storey extension designs: maximising the impact of the indoor outdoor link

 Merging indoor and outdoor spaces will make both the extension's interior and the garden feel bigger and cohesive – ideal if you've had to significantly reduce the latter's size to make way for the extension.
 You can achieve this with wide bi-fold or sliding doors overlooking the garden.

 To exaggerate the effect created by the doors, you could run continuous flooring from inside to out, giving the impression of both areas being one space.
 Stone floors that run from the kitchen out onto a patio, for example.
 Having a stone floor that looks as good in the extension as on the patio can create an expansive feel.
-‘Make sure the stone you choose will work outside and in, and make sure both are fitted to a solid substrate,’ says Jo O’Grady, marketing director at Stone Age.
+‘Make sure the stone you choose will work outside and in, and make sure both are fitted to a solid substrate,’ says Jo O’Grady, marketing director at Stone Age (opens in new tab).